 Covering your skin with clothes and a hat, and slopping on sunscreen still work.
 But it’s more effective if you upgrade your clothing to give better all-round protection from the sun.

-As Aussies battling one of the highest levels of UV radiation in the world – where sunburn can happen in less than 11 minutes on a summer day – sun protective clothing is our best defence against skin damage, preventable cancers and melanoma.
+As we battle high levels of UV radiation during the summer – where sunburn can happen in less than 11 minutes on a summer day – sun protective clothing is our best defence against skin damage, preventable cancers and melanoma.

 Sun protective clothing comes in a huge range of colours, styles and features, for kids through to XXL, so we can protect ourselves and our kids starting as early as possible.